 How Does Inflation Rate Affect Businesses?

 The inflation rate affects businesses by driving up costs on items that are limited in supply.
 The limited supply affects costs as well, as many businesses are looking to buy those same supplies.
-Overall, the inflation rate, when it’s high, makes it more costly for businesses to maintain stock and supplies to keep their customers happy.
+When the inflation rate is high, it’s more costly for businesses to maintain stock and supplies to keep their customers happy.

 What Causes Inflation for Bars?

-Inflation for bars is caused by the general inflation causes of discrepancies between supply and demand, and fluctuations in currency value.
-Like any other business, bars are reliant on supplies coming in and customers spending money.
-When supplies are short, and the dollar is worth less, bars have to get creative with both inventory and drawing in customers.
+Inflation for bars is caused by discrepancies between supply and demand, and governments printing more money.
+Like any other business, bars are reliant on incoming supplies and customers spending money.
+When supplies are short, and the dollar is worth less, bars have to get creative with both inventory and customer acquisition.

 What Should You Cut During Inflation?